liuhualin333/4041Project/README.md

 First three of them works on given dataset, the last two were abandoned.
 The above models were tested on kaggle [datasets](https://www.kaggle.com/c/bosch-production-line-performance/data).
+The performance of the models on these datasets can be found [here]().